Clelia-M/readme-generator/README.md

 # Command-line README Generator

+  ## Disclaimer
+  This README file has been created using this Command-line README Generator.
+A video of the running application is stored for review in the assets folder of this repository.

   ## Description
   This command-line application allows users to quickly and easily generate a professional README file for their projects.
 Users are prompted with a series of questions about their project, including its title, description, installation instructions, usage instructions, license, contribution guidelines, tests, and contact information.
 The application then generates a high-quality, well-formatted README file based on the user's input, saving them time and effort.
 The application is built using Node.js and the Inquirer.js library.